 -What are you doing to challenge yourself to learn something new?

 This is an area where going back to work can instantly fill.
 Many of our clients and students have an instant feeling of fulfillment when they return to work and for many of them, it is because they had been intellectually understimulated.
 The new learning curve that work provides can fuel you for days, weeks, months, years!
 Growing and challenging your brain is a huge fuel-building opportunity.
 Work can fill this bucket especially if you do the preparation before reentering to target work that best fits your values, strengths, skills, aptitudes, and personality.

 For some, this may have a religious connotation and for some, it may not.
 Spiritually filling yourself is about finding internal peace and calm daily.

 Do you have a meditation on or prayer routine?

 Do you get out in nature?

 What are you doing to find periods of calm and quiet in your daily routine?

 Training yourself to find calm every-single-day will give you a life raft to cling to when obstacles appear in front of you.

 The last, and most important step, in building a strong self-care plan is, GIVING YOURSELF PERMISSION TO MAKE SELF-CARE A PRIORITY.

-Creating a strong self-care plan will assist you when the challenging points arise on your back to work journey.
+Creating a strong self-care plan will assist you when challenging points arise on your back-to-work journey.
 Committing to it is up to you.
 You are worth it, you deserve it and the world will benefit from it.
 Now, I challenge you to make it happen!